blogbootcamp/custom-post-list-order/readme.txt

 = Credits =

-This plugin is created by <a href="https://blog-bootcamp.jp">BLOG BOOT CAMP</a> team.
+This plugin is created by <a href="https://blog-bootcamp.jp/profile/">BLOG BOOT CAMP ALEX</a>.

 = Read more =